alvarez-moreno-sergio/Redmine-Time-Logger/README.md

 # Redmine-Time-Logger-Tool
- This is a beta version
+This is a beta version.
- Use it under your own responsabilty
+Use it under your own responsability.

 ## Description
 A small web-tool which allows user to log identical Time Entries to different days straight.